stevencodeblooded/commcostcalculator/README.md

 3. Enter your current process details in Step 2
 4. Click "Calculate My Costs" to see your results
 5. Explore the breakdown and potential savings
-6. Click the call-to-action button to apply for the Progress Pulse system
+6. Click the call-to-action button to apply for the Contractor Trust Building System

 ## Customization